 The arts have the power to change lives.
-All students at Hungerhill, no matter what their ability or experience, are treated as musicians/actors, and are supported to learn and develop.
-Our aim is to enthuse, enrich and extend student learning by engaging them in practical opportunities in a variety of styles and genres, through performing, listening/reviewing, composing/devising, improvising, working on a range of instruments and using technology.
+All students at Hungerhill, no matter what their ability or experience, are treated as actors/performers, and are supported to learn and develop.
+Our aim is to enthuse, enrich and extend student learning by engaging them in practical opportunities in a variety of styles and genres, through performing, reviewing, devising and improvising.

 Our curriculum will: